 . . .

 Massage may be a good way for you to feel better physically, mentally, and emotionally.
-So why not get started experimenting with the different kinds of massage and different therapists?
+So why not get started experimenting with the type of massage that best fits your needs?

-If you’re ready to try one or all three of these techniques, give our team a call today at 719-299-0820!
+If you’re ready to try one or all three of these techniques, schedule your appointment today!